11/10/2024

 For those eyeing M&A deals, the UK is ripe with chances.
 They need to look into a company’s cash flow, how well it runs, and if it’s led properly to find the gems.
 The fall of the pound in 2016 made UK businesses more attractive to foreign investors.
 Yet, fields like retail, leisure, and healthcare are hit hard by tech changes and new market trends.

-Distressed asset identification
+distressed asset identification

 The retail world, in particular, faces tough times because of online giants like Amazon.
 Still, there’s a lot of money ready to help struggling businesses get back on their feet.
 The jump in UK’s bankruptcy-related M&A from 54 in 2017 to 347 in 2021 shows how hot the competition is.
 Everyone wants in on these promising deals.